Getting Started

 Windows Graphical Installer

-Unzip the ESPRESSIF Flash Tool archive and the Xedge32-Firmware.zip or Xedge32-S3-Firmware.zip archive.
+Download the ESPRESSIF Flash Tool and one of the following firmware packages:

-4. On the SPIDownload page, set the COM port to the one used by the ESP32 and set Speed to 115200.
+5. On the SPIDownload page, set the correct COM port and set the speed to 115200.

-5. Click the ERASE button and wait for it to complete.
+6. Click ERASE and wait for the erase operation to complete.

 Binary File